 If you’re not on your ideal crew team because the team was full when you selected your assignment, fill out a Crew Wish List Form to let us know which crew teams you are interested in being a part of this year.

-CAMP OPERATIONS—Advance Team.
+CAMP OPERATIONS (San Diego 3-Day Only)—Advance Team.
 Requires a full four-day commitment.
 Requires heavy lifting as well as long hours on your feet.
 Camp Operations is a great crew team for those who love to work behind the scenes to create a great experience for others.
 This team is central to building and maintaining camp and producing a warm, cozy and clean atmosphere during the event.
 Each team member will rotate through Logistics, Hydration, Gear, Signage and Traffic stations to maintain a safe, organized, clean and fun campsite.
 Lift 30-50 lbs.

 FOOD SERVICE (San Diego 3-Day Only)— Involves standing for long periods of time.
 Works closely with event caterer.
 The team serves a hot breakfast and dinner to all participants.
 No cooking or food preparation required.
 Assists other crew teams as needed.
 Lift 10 lbs.

 GEAR & TENT (San Diego 3-Day Only)— Requires consistent heavy lifting on Friday and Sunday of event.
 Loads and unloads gear and tents and transports them to camp.
-Must be able to drive a 15' truck (no special license needed, except a valid driver's license).
+Must be able to drive a 12' truck (no special license needed, except a valid driver's license).
 Provides protection of the participants' gear, campsite and vehicles.
 Lift 50-80 lbs.
-Must attend drivers training session at the All-Crew Kick-Off.
+Must attend the driver training session on the Thursday before the event.

 EVENT SUPPORT—This team is for crew members with three or more years of experience on the 3-Day Crew who are ready to step in wherever needed.
 Tasks you may be asked to do include but not limited to: pit stop support, assisting with Ceremonies, helping to manage shuttle transport, assisting with a relocation and serving as extra route safety.
 Lift 10-40 lbs and must attend the driver training session at the All-Crew Kick-Off.

 ROUTE SUPPORT— Requires consistent heavy lifting.
-Loads and delivers water, sports drinks and ice to pit stops and grab & gos and removes all waste materials from the site.
-Must be able to drive a 15 ' truck (no special license needed, except a valid driver's license).
-Redistributes supplies as needed, and picks up excess supplies as the route closes for the day.
-Lift 50 lbs.
-Must attend drivers training session at the All-Crew Kick-Off.
+Drives from pit stop to pit stop loading and delivering snacks, water, sports drinks and ice and removes all waste materials from each route site.
+Must be able to drive a 12' truck or mini van (no special license needed, except a valid driver's license).
+Works closely with the pit stop crews.
+Lift 25-50 lbs.
+Must attend the driver training session on the Thursday before the event.

 PIT STOP, GRAB & GO, LUNCH— Requires periods of heavy lifting.
 First to leave camp in the morning and works throughout the day.
-Sets up and runs one of the pit stops along the route, which provides water and sports drinks.
+Sets up and runs one of the pit stops along the route, which provide water, sports drinks and snacks.
 Lift 30-50 lbs.

 ROUTE MARKING— Advance Team.
 Requires a full four-day commitment.
 Work on this team begins Thursday morning.
 Requires a Thursday night stay in camp.
 Marks route with directional signage, picks up signage after route has closed each day, and repairs signage as needed.
-Must be able to drive an event minivan and walk 3 - 4 miles per day.
+Must be able to drive an event minivan and walk 3-4 miles per day.
 Lift 20-30 lbs.
-Must attend drivers training on Thursday morning.

 MEDICAL— Must be licensed/certified in the state the event takes place.
 Doctors, PAs, NPs, RNs, LVNs/LPNs and EMTs (Basic and Paramedic) to provide medical assistance and evaluation for minor injuries.
 Must provide proof of insurance, license, and certification/specialized degree and a current CPR card.